 Bonus: You might even squeeze in an impromptu stretch session for those achy muscles!

-16. Putting your child to bed a bit earlier than normal.
+16. Putting your child to bed a bit earlier than usual.

 6:00 pm and the sun is still shining?
 No problem!
 Pull the blinds, set up the sound machine, and give it a go.
 This is definitely self-care for moms.
-As long as they haven’t reached the age of telling time, you’re golden.
+You’re golden as long as they haven’t reached the age of telling time.

-17. Using baby swim class as an opportunity to squeeze in some light cardio and aquatic therapy.
+17. Using baby swim class to squeeze in some light cardio and aquatic therapy.

 In case you haven’t tried it, wading back and forth while keeping 20-some pounds afloat to the tune of “this is the way we kick our feet, kick our feet, kick our feet” makes for more than just bonding and water safety!